tla/tag-aid-poc/README.md

 ### Data Generation

 **Note** - order matters here, as some scripts rely on files generated in other scripts.
-The first script requires Python 3.
+The first script requires Python 3, as well as API authorization data (these are the same values added to the `lemma-html-config.json` file in the step above).
 Scripts may take several minutes to run.

 Within the `/script` directory, run the following commands (in order):